- Image Title: Broadway Tower & The Perseid Meteor Shower

 - Brecon Beacons National Park – Plas Dolygaer - 79.7 Miles (159.4 Miles)

-Considering the above the list, and the nearest location being a good 114 Miles from home, I thought I'd try a location much closer to home, which I knew wasn't in a low light area but recent image/photos of Broadway Tower which have appeared on various social media channels suggested the location was far darker than was first thought.
+Considering the above the list, and the nearest location being a good 114 Miles from home, I thought I'd try a location much closer, a location which I knew wasn't in a low light area but recent image/photos of Broadway Tower which have appeared on various social media channels suggested the location was far darker than was first thought.

 On first inspection of the light pollution charts (Light Pollution Map) Broadway Tower doesn't appear to be a great location for stargazing or low light night photography, however I suspect due to the elevation the tower commands over the Vale of Evesham's landscape it escapes the vast majority of light pollution cast up from the few remaining sodium street lights and the ever becoming popular white LED lighting in the nearby towns of Broadway and Evesham.